malciller/dio/readme.md

 ## Trading Strategies

 ### Grid Strategy
-Creates a dynamic grid of buy/sell orders around current market price:
+Maintains a grid of buy and sell orders around the market price.
-- **Adaptive**: Automatically adjusts order spacing based on market conditions
+- **Adaptive Spacing**: Adjusts order distance based on market price movements.
-- **Profit-Taking**: Configurable multipliers for sell orders
+- **Profit-Taking**: Configurable multipliers for sell orders.
-- **Risk Management**: Position sizing based on portfolio value
+- **Risk Management**: Configurable order quantities for position control.
-- **Ideal for**: Ranging markets and volatility harvesting

 ### Orderbook Strategy
-Market making at the top of the orderbook:
+Places orders at the top of the orderbook bid/ask.
-- **High Frequency**: Maintains orders at best bid/ask prices
+- **Top-of-Book**: Maintains orders at the best bid and ask.
-- **Tight Spreads**: Minimizes slippage with optimal positioning
-- **Volume Management**: Dynamic quantity adjustment
+- **Volume Management**: Uses fixed order quantities from configuration.
-- **Ideal for**: High-liquidity pairs with competitive fees

 ### Arbitrage Strategy
 Detects and executes multi-leg arbitrage opportunities across different trading pairs.
 This strategy runs automatically on all assets defined in `_config.json` and does not need to be assigned to a specific asset.
-- **Graph-Based Detection**: Builds a real-time graph of all available assets to find profitable cycles.
-- **Bellman-Ford Algorithm**: Uses an optimized Bellman-Ford algorithm to efficiently identify arbitrage opportunities from price discrepancies.
+- **Hybrid Cycle Detection**: Uses a fast triangle arbitrage algorithm and Bellman-Ford for longer cycles.
+- **Spread Capture**: Identifies and trades profitable spreads on single pairs.
 - **Liquidity Aware**: Calculates trade sizes based on available order book depth and current balances to minimize slippage and ensure execution.
-- **Automated Execution**: Submits a rapid sequence of orders to execute all legs of a profitable cycle.
-- **Ideal for**: Exploiting short-lived, cross-pair mispricings in real-time.

 ## Architecture